UK Stocks-Factors to watch on Feb 19

 * H&M drops after results (Writes through, adds closing prices)

 LONDON Feb 19 Britain's FTSE 100 index is seen opening 16 to 18 points lower, or down by 0.3 percent on Thursday, according to financial bookmakers.
-The FTSE 100 futures contract for March were down by 0.1 percent.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed flat at 6,898.08 points on Wednesday, stalling after earlier reaching a 15-year high of 6,921.32 points.